Barcelona fined €300 for Griezmann approach

 Griezmann moved to Camp Nou in July after a lengthy transfer saga and some debate over the France forward's release clause, which dropped from €200million to €120m at the end of June.

-Atletico were less than happy with their rivals' conduct, claiming they reached an agreement with the player when the €200m fee was still active, and raised the issue with the Royal Spanish Football Federation.
+Atletico was less than happy with its rival's conduct, claiming it reached an agreement with the player when the €200m fee was still active, and raised the issue with the Royal Spanish Football Federation.

 The governing body returned a ruling on Thursday, finding Barca guilty of violating article 126 of its disciplinary code.